Conferences and Competitions

 Western Engineering Competition

-WEC 2024 will be held from January 26-28th in Winnipeg, Manitoba, Canada.
+WEC 2024 will be held January 24-27th, 2025 by University of Saskatchewan.

 The Western Engineering Competition (WEC) is an annual competition held by WESST.
 WEC is an event held in January each year at an engineering school in Western Canada.